bclynch/decorasaurus/README.md

 - Web app uses a service worked so we need to break the cache when we update.
 Change the cache version in service-worker.js to do this and prompt users to do the same.
 - Run `$ ionic build --prod` to run an AoT build
 - Use SFTP (cyber duck) to replace the www folder in /var/www/packonmyback.com/html on the server

+### Cookie Info
+-Using three cookies to track user logged in or not
+    - decorasaurus-user is given to users without a token (or expired).
+They are anonymous users.
+Used to keep track of their cart
+    - decorasaurus-customer-id is the id of the logged in user
+    - decorasaurus-token is token of the user

 #### Analytics